 Through our subsidiaries, we plan to acquire, invest in and manage instruments that could be deemed to be securities for purposes of the 1940 Act.
 Accordingly, it is possible that more than 40% of the assets of our subsidiaries will be investments that will be deemed to be investment securities for 1940 Act purposes.
 However, in such a circumstance, in reliance on Section 3(c)(5)(C) of the 1940 Act, we do not intend to register any of our subsidiaries as an investment company under the 1940 Act.
 Section 3(c)(5)(C) is available for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
-This exemption generally requires that at least 55% of each such subsidiary's portfolio must be comprised of qualifying assets and teleast 80% of each of their portfolios must be comprised of qualifying assets and real estate-related assets under the 1940 Act (and no more than 20% comprised of non-qualifying or non-real estate-related assets).
+This exemption generally requires that at least 55% of each such subsidiary's portfolio must be comprised of qualifying assets and at least 80% of each of their portfolios must be comprised of qualifying or non-real estate-related assets).
 As a result of the foregoing restrictions, we will be limited in our ability to make certain investments.